afroisalreadyinu/miniboss/README.md

 TBW

-## Service fields
+## Service definition fields

 - **name**: The name of the service.
-Must be unique.
+Must be non-empty and unique.
 The container can be contacted on the network under this name; must therefore be a valid hostname.

 - **image**: Container image of the service.
+Must be non-empty.

+- **dependencies**: A list of the dependencies of a service by name.
+If there are any invalid or circular dependencies, an error will be raised.

 - **env**: Environment variables to be injected into the service container, as a dict.
 The values of this dict can contain extrapolations from the global context; these extrapolations are executed when the service starts.

-- **dependencies**: A list of the dependencies of a service by name.
-If there are any invalid or circular dependencies, an error will be raised.
+- **ports**: A mapping of the ports that must be exposed on the running host.
+    Keys are ports local to the container, values are the ports of the running host.
+See [Ports and hosts](#ports-and-hosts) for more details on networking.

+- **always_start_new**: Whether to create a new container each time a service is started or restart an existing but stopped container.
+Default value is `False`, meaning that by default existing container will be restarted.

+- **stop_signal**: Which stop signal Docker should use to stop the container by name (not by integer value, so don't use values from the `signal` standard library module here).
+Default is `SIGTERM`.
+Accepted values are `SIGINT`, `SIGTERM`, `SIGKILL` and `SIGQUIT`.

 ## Todos

+- [ ] Build and restart a container
 - [ ] Don't use existing container if env changed
 - [ ] Stop signal as an option on service def